Skip to main content

 6:00pm - 8:00pm

 Add to Calendar 2025-03-05 18:00:00 2025-03-05 20:00:00 America/New_York Author Visit: Rebe Huntman Welcome Rebe Huntman, memoirist, essayist, dancer, teacher, poet, and Delaware resident, to celebrate the release of her highly anticipated memoir "My Mother in Havana!"
 Free.
 Registration required.
-Delaware Main Library - Delaware Community Room
+Delaware Branch Library - Delaware Community Room

-Delaware Main Library
+Delaware Branch Library

 Delaware Community Room